ayesha-kr/covid-one-click-deployment/datasets/covid-19/ontario/azure-pipelines-cicd/readme.md

 # CI/CD Setup for Azure Data Factory

-## Step 1: Connect your Dev Azure Data factory with Github
+## Step 1: Connect your Dev Azure Data Factory with Github

 1. Open Azure Data Factory that you want to use with the development environment.